aospapp/aosp/external/pigweed/pw_build/docs.rst

 any outputs.
-Sometimes scripts run in a build do not directly produce output files, but GN requires that all actions have an output. ``pw_python_action`` solves this by accepting a boolean ``stamp`` argument which tells it to create a dummy output file for the action.
+Sometimes scripts run in a build do not directly produce output files, but GN requires that all actions have an output. ``pw_python_action`` solves this by accepting a boolean ``stamp`` argument which tells it to create a placeholder output file for the action.

 **Arguments**